Catholic Church Reaches $210 Million Settlement With Abuse Victims

 “I am grateful to all of the victims/survivors who have bravely come forward,” part of the Archbishop’s remarks noted.
 “I recognize that the abuse stole so much from you – your childhood, innocence, safety, ability to trust, and in many cases, your faith…The Church let you down.
 I am very sorry.”

 The $210 million settlement will be made available to the 450 victims through the establishment of a trust fund.
 Roughly $40 million of the settlement will be directly paid for by the archdioceses, with the bulk of the remaining $170 million being handled by insurers.
-The payment is the second largest in history, dwarfed only by a massive $660 million payment made by Los Angeles religious authorities, according to the LA Daily News.
+The payment is the second largest in history, dwarfed only by a massive $660 million payment made by Los Angeles religious authorities, according to the Daily News.

 The settlement is still pending approval from a judge, though is expected to be carried out without problems.
 The settlement is only the latest in a long series of sexual abuse and coverup scandals that has beset the church, which has suffered from media criticisms and legal action thanks to victims coming forward.
 The National Catholic Reporter claims that the cost to the church of scandals are actually undercounted, and probably stem somewhere in the area of nearly $4 billion.